james2doyle/ohdoylerules.com/content/personal-project/vim-svg.md

-/*
+---
-Title: Vim Vector Logo
+Title: "Vim Vector Logo"
-Date: 2014-03-04
+Date: "2014-03-04"
-Updated: 2014-17-06
+Updated: "2014-06-17"
-Category: Personal Project,Web
+Category: "Personal Project"
-Template: post
+Template: "post"
-Desctiption: The Vim logo in a vector SVG format.
-Also includes a ICNS file for OSX.
+Description: "The Vim logo in a vector SVG format.
+Also includes a ICNS file for OSX."
-Keywords: Vim, logo, vector, svg, ai, image, macvim, icon, icns */
+Keywords: ["Vim", "logo", "vector", "svg", "ai", "image", "macvim", "icon", "icns"]
+---

 Here is a beauty.
 People have been looking for this Vim logo in a vector format for quite some time.
 There is of course the [old logo](http://commons.wikimedia.org/wiki/File:Vimlogo.svg), but it looks pretty strange.
 It reminds me of Tron for some reason.